 In EMPA, each action is a pair consisting of its type and rate.
-Actions can be external or internal (denoted by τ) according to types.
+Actions can be external or internal (denoted by $\tau$ ) according to types.
 There are three kinds of actions according to rates: timed ones with exponentially distributed durations (essentially, the actions from MTIPP and PEPA), immediate ones with priorities and weights (the actions analogous to immediate transitions of generalized SPNs, GSPNs) and passive ones (similar to passive actions of PEPA).
 Timed actions specify activities that are relevant for performance analysis.
-Immediate actions model logical events and the activities that are irrelevant from the performance viewpoint or much faster than others.
-Passive actions model activities waiting for the synchronization with timed of immediate ones, and express nondeterministic choice.
+Immediate actions model logical events and the activities waiting for the synchronization with timed or immediate ones, and express nondeterministic choice.
 The set of operators consist of prefix, functional abstraction, functional relabeling, alternative composition and parallel composition ones.
-Parallel composition includes synchronization on the set of action types like in TCSP.
+Parallel composition includes synchronization on the set of action types like in TCSP [37].
 The syntax also includes recursive definitions given by means of constants.
 The semantics is interleaving and based on the labeled transition systems enriched with the information on action rates.
-For the exponentially timed kernel of the algebra (the sublanguage including only exponentially timed and passive actions), it is possible to construct (reduced) CTMCs (RCTMCs) from the transition systems of the process terms to analyze the performance.
+For the exponentially timed kernel of the algebra (the sublanguage including only exponentially timed and passive actions), it is possible to construct CTMCs from the transition systems of the process terms to analyze the performance.